lawrencecpaulson/lawrencecpaulson.github.io/_posts/2021-11-24-Intuitionism.md

 His proof is [reproducible](https://plato.stanford.edu/entries/axiom-choice/#AxiChoLog) in the setting of intuitionistic set theory and seems to have driven today's intuitionists to oppose AC.

 It's striking that AC was seen not merely as acceptable but clear by the likes of Bishop, Bridges and Dummett.
 Now it is being rejected and the various arguments against it have the look of post-hoc rationalisations.
 Of course, the alternative would be to reject intuitionism altogether.
-This is certainly what mathematicians have done: in my experience, the overwhelming majority of constructive mathematicians are not mathematicians at all, but computer scientists.
+This is certainly what mathematicians have done: in my experience, the overwhelming majority of constructive mathematicians are not mathematicians at all.
+They are computer scientists.
 They are not shy about declaring that the entire world of mathematics is a house of cards.

 Fermat's last theorem is an interesting point for discussion.
-It has been proved: a giant proof using sophisticated methods, classical reasoning throughout.
+It has a giant proof using sophisticated methods, classical reasoning throughout.
 If a constructive mathematician rejects this proof (and they do), then they believe it is possible that a counterexample might exist.
 Such a counterexample would simply consist of positive integers $a$, $b$, $c$ and $n>2$ such that $a^n+b^n = c^n$.
 Then a finite calculation would yield an outright contradiction to classical mathematics.

 I think they will be waiting a long time.

-Sources for the quotations above:
+### Sources for the quotations above

 1. Errett Bishop and Douglas Bridges, *Constructive Analysis* (Springer, 1985), p.
 12.